Lesson 1: Get Shaking!

 - Developing a “cheer-meter” for sports events or assemblies.

-- Investigating environmental or anthropogenic activities causing ground motion.
+- Investigating environmental or human activities causing ground motion

 Option 2: